On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Monodromy operators coming from the family of intermediate Jacobian fibrations

 which implies that $y=-3k$.

 Notice that $y=3$.
-In fact, let us intersect (\ref{eqn:boh}) with $l_2'$: since $l_2'$ is a translate of the zero section on $M_{v_0}(S)$ and does not intersect the singular locus there, it follows that $\widetilde{\psi}^*(\sigma).l_2'=0$; on the other hand $b_2.l_2'=1$ (cf.\ Lemma~\ref{lemma:some intersection}) and $\sigma_2.l_2'=3$ as it follows from Remark~\ref{rmk:zero-two-section} (in fact the last intersection happens in the smooth locus of $\Sigma_2$ and, by generality of $l_2'$, it is transversal).
+In fact, let us intersect (\ref{eqn:boh}) with $l_2'$: since $l_2'$ is a translate of the zero section on $M_{v_0}(S)$ (see Remark~\ref{rmk:zero-two-section}) and does not intersect the singular locus there, it follows that $\widetilde{\psi}^*(\sigma_0).l_2'=0$; on the other hand $b_2.l_2'=b_0.l_2=1$ (cf.\ Lemma~\ref{lemma:some intersection} and proof of Lemma~\ref{lemma:b_2}) and $\sigma_2.l_2'=3$ as it follows from Remark~\ref{rmk:zero-two-section} (in fact the last intersection happens in the smooth locus of $\Sigma_2$ and, by generality of $l_2'$, it is transversal).

 Finally, let us show that $z=-1$.
 By Remark~\ref{rmk:zero-two-section} there exists a point $x\in\Sigma_{v_2}$ such that $\psi(x)\in M_{v_0}$ is smooth.
 Consider the line $\delta=\pi_2^{-1}(x)$, where $\pi_2\colon\widetilde{M}_{v_2}\to M_{v_2}$ is the desingularisation map.
 By a direct computation we have that $\sigma_2.\delta=-2$ and $b_2.\delta=0$.
-On the other hand, the intersection $\widetilde{\psi}^*(\sigma).\delta$ is transverse, since $\psi(x)$ is smooth, therefore it is positive.
+On the other hand, the intersection $\widetilde{\psi}^*(\sigma_0).\delta$ is transverse, since $\psi(x)$ is smooth, therefore it is positive.
 Intersecting the relation (\ref{eqn:boh}) with $\delta$ shows then that $z=-1$. \end{proof}